R-process beta-decay neutrino flux from binary neutron star mergers and collapsars: Neutrino flux from -process sources

 where the expression of $dN_{\bar{\nu}_e}/(dM dE_{\bar{\nu}_e} dt)$ was given in Eq.~\eqref{eq:nu_emiss}.
 Using the above equation, we also compute the total $\bar\nu_e$ number flux $F_{\bar\nu_e,\rm dyn} \equiv \int dE_{\bar\nu_e} \Phi_{\bar\nu_e,\rm dyn}(E_{\bar\nu_e},t)$ as well as their average energy $\langle E_{\bar\nu_e} \rangle_{\rm dyn}\equiv \left ( \int dE_{\bar\nu_e} E_{\bar\nu_e} \Phi_{\bar\nu_e,\rm dyn} \right) / \left( \int dE_{\bar\nu_e} \Phi_{\bar\nu_e,\rm dyn} \right ) $.

-The left and middle panels in Fig.~\ref{fig:neutrino_bns} show $\Phi_{\bar\nu_e,\rm dyn}(E_{\bar{\nu}_e},t_p)$ as functions of $E_{\bar\nu_e}$ at a specific time $t_p$, as well as $F_{\bar\nu_e,\rm dyn}(t)$ and $\langle E_{\bar\nu_e} \rangle_{\rm dyn} (t)$ as functions of time, for Model BNSM-dyn.~A and Model BNSM-dyn.~B, respectively, for all four neutron-rich conditions of different $Y_{e,c}$.
-We take $M_{\rm dyn}=10^{-2}$~$M_\odot$ and $D=40$~Mpc, and choose $t_p=0.1$~s, which roughly corresponds to the peak time in $F_{\bar\nu_e,\rm dyn}(t)$ for Model BNSM-dyn.~B. Comparing both Models, the resulting $\bar\nu_e$ spectra take similar shapes for cases with the same $Y_{e,c}$ at $t_p$.
-Both spectra peak at $E_{\bar\nu_e}\simeq 4-8$~MeV with higher energy tails extending up to $\sim 20$~MeV.
+The left and middle panels in Fig.~\ref{fig:neutrino_bns} show $\Phi_{\bar\nu_e,\rm dyn}(E_{\bar{\nu}_e},t_p)$ as functions of $E_{\bar\nu_e}$ at a specific time $t_p$, as well as $F_{\bar\nu_e,\rm dyn}(t)$ and $\langle E_{\bar\nu_e} \rangle_{\rm dyn} (t)$ as functions of time, for model BNSM-dyn.~A and model BNSM-dyn.~B, respectively, for all four neutron-rich conditions of different $Y_{e,c}$.
+We take $M_{\rm dyn}=10^{-2}$~$M_\odot$ and $D=40$~Mpc, and choose $t_p=0.03$~s, which roughly corresponds to the peak time in $F_{\bar\nu_e,\rm dyn}(t)$ for model BNSM-dyn.~B. Comparing both models, the resulting $\bar\nu_e$ spectra take similar shapes for cases with the same $Y_{e,c}$ at $t_p$.
+Both spectra peak at $E_{\bar\nu_e}\simeq 4-10$~MeV with higher energy tails extending up to $\sim 20$~MeV.
 On the lower energy end, the spectra for cases with $Y_{e,c}=0.15$ show a subleading component below $\sim 1$~MeV, which is due to the contribution from the decay of free neutrons that are still abundantly present during the $r$-process.
-On the other hand, the evolution of the total number flux and the average energy behave very differently at earlier time in both Models for $t\lesssim t_p$.
-Model BNSM-dyn.~A has $F_{\bar\nu_e,\rm dyn}$ and $\langle E_{\bar\nu_e} \rangle_{\rm dyn}$ that are $\sim$ constant at early time and later decrease.
-For BNSM-dyn.~B, $F_{\bar\nu_e,\rm dyn}$ and $\langle E_{\bar\nu_e} \rangle_{\rm dyn}$ first increase until $\sim t_p$ and then decrease over time.
-The major difference is that for BNSM-dyn.~A with low entropy, the seed nuclei are present initially at $T=10$~GK at very neutron-rich side.
+On the other hand, the evolution of the total number flux and the average energy behave very differently at earlier time in both models for $t\lesssim t_p$. model BNSM-dyn.~A has $F_{\bar\nu_e,\rm dyn}$ and $\langle E_{\bar\nu_e} \rangle_{\rm dyn}$ that decrease slowly in the beginning while for Model BNSM-dyn.~B, $F_{\bar\nu_e,\rm dyn}$ and $\langle E_{\bar\nu_e} \rangle_{\rm dyn}$ first increase until $\sim t_p$ and then decrease over time.
+The major difference at the early time is that for BNSM-dyn.~A with low entropy, the seed nuclei are present initially at $T=10$~GK at very neutron-rich side.
 This permits fast enough $\beta$ decays at the beginning of the simulation and thus generates large $\bar\nu_e$ flux at early times.
-However, for BNSM-dyn.~B, the formation of seed nuclei only takes place at lower temperature due to the higher entropy, which occurs at a later time $\gtrsim 0.015$~s.
+However, for BNSM-dyn.~B, the formation of seed nuclei only takes place at lower temperature due to the higher entropy, which occurs at a later time $\gtrsim 0.005$~s.
 Moreover, they are with lower mass numbers, less neutron-rich, and thus lower $\beta$-decay rates.
 Thus, the $\bar\nu_e$ flux is initially low and only increases when $r$-process proceeds and moves nuclei to heavier ones that are more neutron rich.
+We also note that for the two lower $Y_e$ cases ($Y_{e,c}=0.15$ and $0.25$), there is a bump around $t\sim 0.3$~s for both Model A and B, which is related to the nucleosynthesis flow reaching the region above the third peak.